 Do I need to do contact tracing?

 This is the job of the state health departments, including the Virginia Department of Health (VDH).
 However, the VDH has issued a worksheet to help identify individuals with whom you have had close contact.
-You should only use it after your diagnosis of COVID is confirmed and you have been told to contact said individuals.
+You should only use it after your diagnosis of COVID-19 is confirmed and you have been told to contact said individuals.
 It’s important to be honest about who may be considered to be a “close contact.”

 Will I be told if someone I have class with has COVID-19?